rubys/showcase/app/views/docs/ops/Hosting.md

   * Set/reset passwords
   * Change who can access individual events

-For these actions, contact me via email, text, or facebook.
+For these actions, contact me via email, text, or Facebook.